Grools/grools-application/README.md

 #### Expectations: grab and format tasks

 Firstly you have to define a list of expected presence of metabolic pathways in your organism.
 As example a proptotroph organism should have all acido amino biosynthesis pathways for metabolites.
-These exepectations are stored into the file `expectation_upa_aa.csv` which link a metabolite to Unipathway Prior-Knowledge
+These expectations are stored into the file `expectation_upa_aa.csv` :

 ```csv
 $ cat examples/expectation_upa_aa.csv